Bayesian Matrix Decomposition and Applications: The Bayesian Approach

-To be more specific, let $\mathcalX=\mathcalX (\bx_{1:N})= \{\bx_1, \bx_2, \ldots, \bx_N\}$ be the observations of $N$ data points, and suppose they are independent and identically distributed (i.i.d.) with the probability parameterized by $\btheta\in\Theta$.
-Note that the parameters $\btheta$ might include hidden variables, such as latent variables in a mixture model indicating the cluster to which a data point belongs.
-One approach to learning the model parameters involves finding the best-fit parameters $\widehat{\btheta}_{\text{MLE}}$ maximize the likelihood (hence the name maximum likelihood estimation, MLE or ML estimation~\footnote{\textbf{Estimation method vs estimator vs estimate}: \textbf{Estimation method} is a general algorithm to produce the estimator. \textbf{An estimate} is the specific value that \textbf{an estimator} takes when observing the specific value, i.e., an estimator is a random variable and the realization of this random variable is called an estimate.}):
+More concretely, let $\mathcalX=\mathcalX (\bx_{1:N})= \{\bx_1, \bx_2, \ldots, \bx_N\}$ denote a set of $N$ observed data points, assumed to be independent and identically distributed (i.i.d.) according to a distribution parameterized by $\btheta\in\bTheta$.
+Note that the parameters $\btheta$ may include hidden or latent variables, such as latent variables in a mixture model indicating the cluster to which a data point belongs.
+One common approach to learning the model parameters involves finding the best-fit parameters $\widehat{\btheta}_{\text{MLE}}$ that maximize the likelihood (hence the name \textit{maximum likelihood estimation}, MLE or ML estimation~\footnote{\textbf{Estimation method vs. estimator vs. estimate}: \textbf{Estimation method} is a general algorithm to produce the estimator. \textbf{An estimate} is the specific value that \textbf{an estimator} takes when observing the specific value, i.e., an estimator is a random variable and the realization of this random variable is called an estimate.}):

-Considering that the parameters are unknown quantities, we can treat them as random variables.
-This is in line with the Bayesian method for dealing with uncertainty, which views all uncertain quantities as random variables and employs the laws of probability to manipulate those uncertain quantities.
-The Bayesian method aims to account for all potential values of the uncertain quantities through integration, rather than seeking to maximize them as is done in MLE.
+In contrast, the Bayesian approach treats parameters as random variables, reflecting our uncertainty about their true values.
+This aligns with the broader Bayesian philosophy: all uncertain quantities are modeled as random variables, and probability theory is used to reason about them.
+Rather than seeking a single best-fitting parameter (as in MLE), Bayesian inference accounts for all plausible values of $\btheta$ through integration.

+Naturally, we want $p(\mathcalX \mid \btheta)$ to be flexible enough to adapt to the data, giving us the opportunity to develop a sufficiently accurate model.
+At the same time, we aim to integrate any prior knowledge about the data distribution into the model.
 The idea of the Bayesian approach involves assuming a \textit{prior} probability distribution for $\btheta$ with hyper-parameters $\balpha$ (i.e., $p(\btheta\mid \balpha)$, also known as the probability of the model).
 This distribution represents the plausibility of each possible value of $\btheta$ before observing the data, and it captures our prior uncertainty regarding $\btheta$.
 The joint distribution of $\btheta$ and $\mathcalX$ is given by

 And we can integrate out $\btheta$ to obtain the \textit{marginal distribution (marginal likelihood)} of $\mathcalX$,

 In the machine learning community, this particular measure is occasionally termed the ``\textit{evidence}" for the model under hyper-parameters $\balpha$, since it represents the element of the posterior distribution across models that is influenced by the data.